 NOTE: Please allow enough time for references to submit their online recommendation form prior to the application deadline.
 Submit a minimum of two names using the enclosed Recommendation Form.
 The recommendations should be completed by a professional reference, other than a relative, who has knowledge of your work, academic performance, volunteer experiences, or other experiences relevant to the medical laboratory technician profession.

-Submit a 1-2 page typed essay (double spaced, 12 point font) on why you want to join the medical laboratory technician program.
+Submit a 1-2 page typed essay (double-spaced, 12 point font) on why you want to join the medical laboratory technician program.
 Include in this essay a reflection of your choice of career path and your definition of medical laboratory science.
 Essays will be evaluated for writing skills and will impact your admission to the program.
-Please see Essay instructions for rubric and requirements.
+Please see the Essay instructions for rubric and requirements.